 The Difference Between Love, Like, and Being In Love

 By now you know that love involves attraction and commitment.
 Loving something or someone is more than liking, which is merely adoration (having a crush for instance).
-Being in love is not just similar to being loyal to your favorite sports team.
+Being in love is not just similar to being a fan of a band you like.
 It’s a combination of consistent affection and definite commitment.
 You can no longer be without the other person.
 Yes, you might be tempted, but you can’t see yourself loving anyone else.
 You’d do anything for them.
 If you both feel the same, you’ve already become each other’s ride or die.

 Why Do You Love The Way You Do?

 Everything we do results from our backgrounds, experiences, preferences, dispositions, etc. How you treat your partner depends on your inner self.
 If you grew up in a cold home, you might be needy.
 If you’ve consistently experienced heartbreak, you might be cautious when expressing your feelings.
 On another note, you might have no problem giving and taking in a relationship if you were raised in a healthy environment.
 Still, there are people who, despite unfortunate circumstances, have learned to forgive and be gracious toward their significant other.
+Relationships depend on the person, their life, their story.
 We all love in different ways and for many different reasons.

 What is love?
 It can mean a lot of things.
 It’s both simple and complex.
+It transcends all languages and definitions.
 Valuing someone other than yourself can be easy, especially at first, but it can be complicated later on.
-Just as how being attracted to a person involves chemicals and psychological matters, loving means selflessness, learning how to compromise, commitment, and going through life together–with all its highs and lows.
+Just as how being attracted to a person involves chemicals and psychological matters, loving means selflessness: learning compromise, commitment, and going through life together with all its highs and lows.
 As they say, true love stands the test of time.
 It’s no walk in the park, but it’s definitely possible.
 Others have already proven so.
 Like life, love is a toilsome, weird, fun adventure that keeps you on the edge of your seat.
 It’s worth having.
+We’re all created to love.

 Can you relate?
 Share your thoughts below.
 We’d love to hear them!